preactjs-templates/widget/README.md

 </div>

 ## Overview
-- This is template for creating a Preact widget
+- This is template for creating a Preact widget or a component library
 - [Preact-CLi](https://github.com/preactjs/preact-cli): Used for running a local development environment to use your widget in
-- [Microbundle](https://github.com/developit/microbundle): Used for bundling your widget for use in other Preact web apps
+- [Microbundle](https://github.com/developit/microbundle): Used for bundling your widget/library for use in other Preact web apps
 - [Preact](https://preactjs.com/): General information about how to work with Preact, not specific to this template

 ## Usage